-Expert Flooring Guide by 2020 Flooring — Serving DC, Maryland & Virginia
+Expert Flooring Guide · 2020 Flooring · DC, Maryland & Virginia

-Choosing between carpet and luxury vinyl plank (LVP) is one of the most common decisions DMV homeowners face during a flooring project.
-Both options offer real advantages depending on your lifestyle, budget, family needs, and which rooms you're updating.
+Choosing between carpet and luxury vinyl plank (LVP) is one of the most common decisions DMV homeowners face.
+Both offer real advantages — use this guide to decide with confidence based on your lifestyle, rooms, and budget.

 6 Key Factors: When to Choose Carpet vs. LVP